DEEJ4Y/PetStoreAPI/README.md

 node server.js
 ```

-The server should be running on port 7000 and should have connected to the MongoDB Atlas DB server.
+The server should be running on port 7000 and should have connected to the MongoDB Atlas server.

 ## Using the API